 Filza File Manager is a complete file manager with file opening capability.
 It can handle several types of file formats including DEB tweak files that it can install just like Cydia would.
 Filza allows you to fully browse the whole filesystem leaving no stone unturned.

-With Filza you have full ROOT access over your device which means that every single file can be modified, from the battery charging sound effect, to the Lock Screen text.
-It’s a powerful tool with powerful access over the device.
+With Filza you have full ROOT access over your device which means that every single file can be modified, from the battery charging sound effect to the Lock Screen text.
+It’s a powerful tool with powerful access to the device.
 It’s often very useful when your jailbreak breaks because of a rogue tweak.

 Filza can also expose various files over to the network using its built-in WebDAV capabilities.
 It’s also able to open files downloaded from Safari directly.
 Filza also has a built-in Terminal so you can run commands in bash if you need to fix your jailbreak and you do not have NewTerm2 or SSH installed.